 Given those choices, which would you rank as first, second, third and fourth priority?
 The answer is – it depends.
 It depends on your marketing strategy.

-The Yellow Pages came to our house a few weeks ago.
-It went right into the recycling bin.
-The place that every young adult goes to for information is the Internet, but that’s changing too!
-They won’t necessarily go to your school’s site first…they’ll go to their social media community and ask their friends where they send their kids, and how to they like it.
+In fact, today’s young parents don’t even go to their mobile device first to find information about your school – they’ll go to their social media community and ask their friends where they send their kids, and how they like it.
 They won’t go to your school’s Facebook page…they’ll go to their Facebook page, and ask if anyone can tell them about your school.
 And whether the feedback they get is true or not, it will help to form their mindset about your school.
 This has powerful consequences if you’re looking to rebrand your school.
 And, interestingly, today’s branding process mirrors how Jesus branded himself.

-Historically, schools have determined their “brand” as a logo that becomes identified with their school.
-A number of years ago, that concept shifted to the things that were done by the company/organization/entity which were unique were the things that “branded” them, such as the warm chocolate chip cookies a guest received when they checked in at a Doubletree Hotel (complete with walnuts…so beware).
+Historically, schools determined their “brand” as a logo that becomes identified with their school.
+A number of years ago, that concept shifted to the things that were done by the company/organization/entity which were unique were the things that “branded” them, such as the warm chocolate chip cookies a guest received when they checked in at a particular hotel.
 Many big box retail outlets now employ greeters to welcome them and make them feel good about choosing to shop there (since they really can’t offer personalized attention to every customer in the store).
-To explain the reference to Jesus, it’s what Jesus did that built his brand.
-People who came to him wanted to see something…a miraculous healing or the driving out of a demon.

 Today, the “branding” process has changed again.
-And it’s not what you say about your school that matters…it’s what parents, alumni, and community members say about your school that matters.
+It’s not what you say about your school that matters…it’s what parents, alumni, and community members say about your school that matters.
 Your customers determine your brand.
 It’s their experience of your school that will be shared in the marketplace.
 Remember that Jesus asked his disciples, “Who do they say I am?” and “But who do you say I am?”
-What kind of things do your constituents say about your school?
-It’s not “complaining” anymore…it’s part of your school’s branding.
+With that in mind, what kind of things do your constituents say about your school?
+If it’s not positive, that’s not just “complaining” anymore…it will become part of your school’s branding.
 And that may be a wake-up call for your school.

 Your Diocesan newspaper is a way to reach Catholics – but are parents of young children reading the Diocesan newspaper?
-Quite possibly, but you have to do some research to find out.
-Of course, those that do read it can pass the paper along to their neighbors or their children to further your marketing options.
+Quite possibly, if it’s still being published!
 Your local newspaper also might be a good place – just make sure the paper has research which confirms that parents of young children (25 to 39 year-olds) read it.
 As for the big city newspaper, ask yourself if the return on investment (ROI) is worth it.
-If your full-page newspaper ad costs $6,000, you’ll have to get two or three new enrollments to create a positive ROI.
+If your full-page newspaper ad costs tens of thousands of dollars, you’ll have to get a number of new enrollments to create a positive ROI.
 What’s the chances of doing that on one ad that might be buried in the third section of the paper?
 If you can do a series of ads, that’s better (spaced/patterned repetition is the mother of education), but if you do smaller ads, not only could they be buried, but they might not be in the same place from day to day or week to week.
 Consequently, the effect of spaced/patterned repetition is lost.

-Ten years ago, I would have suggested creating a big banner ad on that hometown newspaper, and doing it for several weeks.
-But today, if you’ve got $6,000 to spend on advertising, invest it in creating awesome Web site for your school.
-You can spend from $2,000 to $20,000 on a Web site today (and there are some free services that will do it, but your design options are limited).
-Many schools I know say, “Oh, but that’s a lot of money.”
+Fifteen years ago, I would have suggested creating a big banner ad on that hometown newspaper, and doing it for several weeks.
+But today, if you’ve got $10,000 to spend on advertising, invest it in creating awesome Web site for your school.
+You can spend from $2,000 to $20,000 on a Web site today. and that’s just for the design!
+Many school schools have exclaimed, “That’s a lot of money!”
 So, let’s go back to last week’s “Marketing Matter,” titled, “An Abundance Mentality.”
-If your school’s tuition is $4,500 per student, and you invest that in a Web site, or in any kind of tool to increase your enrollment, then just one or two new students provides you with a positive return on investment.
+If your school’s tuition is $4,500 per student, and you invest that in a Web site, or in any kind of tool to increase your enrollment, then just two new students provides you with a positive return on investment.